sxyazi/go-collection/README.md

   </details>

-- First: Gets the first element of the slice
+- `First` gets the first element of the slice

   <details>
   <summary>Examples</summary>